 Breakage

-Dental bonding isn’t as durable as your natural teeth, so you should avoid biting things that shouldn’t be bitten in the first place (nails, packaging, etc.).
-Hard foods can weaken the bonds, so if you must eat very hard foods (carrots, hard candy) use your back teeth or non-bonded teeth.
+Dental bonding isn’t as durable as your natural teeth, so you should avoid biting hard, non-food items like fingernails and packaging.
+Hard foods can also weaken the bonds, so if you must eat things like carrots or hard candy, use your back teeth or non-bonded teeth.

-Generally, bonds will have a longer life if they aren’t on your back teeth, as those teeth tend to do more chewing than the front ones.
+Generally, bonds will have a longer life if they aren’t on your back teeth, as those teeth do more chewing than the front ones.

 Whitening